 - As we age, we tend to need fewer calories - but not fewer nutrients.
 It is essential that we make wise food choices and eat nutritionally balanced meals every day.

 - Good nutrition can help keep us healthier and out of hospitals and nursing homes.

 - Well-nourished seniors generally have shorter hospital stays, lower health care costs, faster healing, fewer health complications and lower mortality rates.

 - Good nutritional habits are also instrumental to recovery when illness or injury affects our health.

 What Will I Receive?

 While the menu is different each day, we do follow specific menu guidelines that are diabetic friendly and heart healthy.
-Each meal provides one-third of the Recommended Daily Allowance, which is one serving of protein, three servings of vegetables or fruit, one serving of bread, and milk.
-Modified texture diets are available for persons with chewing or swallowing problems and certain dietary restrictions can be accommodated.
+Each meal provides one-third of the Recommended Daily Intake or DRI, which follow the My Plate guidelines and is a visual reminder to make good choices from each of the 5 major food groups.
+Certain dietary restrictions such as common allergies can be accommodated.

 What Does it Cost?